 This little wooden board book is a must.
 Thanks to the robust wood material, it can withstand any mouthing and throw from the baby.
 Having only one kind of animal per page also helps the baby to concentrate.

 At this stage, my son enjoys the animal sounds that I made accompanying each animal!
 The one we have is an old Selecta wooden book from Grandma.
-Unfortunately, it is not for sale anymore in the UK; I am still on a lookout for another one
+Unfortunately, it is not for sale any more in the UK; the nearest one I can find is the one from Haba.

 Mirror and rail or a Pikler triangle